 Saluda Shoals Park, 6071 St. Andrews Road, Columbia | 803.772.3903

-Holiday Lights on the River is another drive-through attraction with more than 400 light displays around a 2-mile loop through Saluda Shoals Park just down from the Lake Murray Dam outside Columbia.
+Holiday Lights on the River is a drive-through attraction with more than 400 light displays around a two-mile loop through Saluda Shoals Park just down from the Lake Murray Dam outside Columbia.
 Park and enjoy the Wetland Wonderland Walking Trail, a laser light show and a winter wonderland ride suitable for the whole family.
-A holiday gift shop and concessions are available as well as photos with Santa.
+A holiday gift shop and concessions are available, as well as photos with Santa.

-Holiday Festival of Lights at James Island County Park near Charleston offers more than 2 million lights in holiday designs on a 3-mile driving tour.
+Holiday Festival of Lights at James Island County Park near Charleston offers more than two million lights in holiday designs on a three-mile driving tour.
 But the festival of lights offers much more, including a sand sculpture, a train ride, treats from Santa's Sweet Shoppe and a Victorian carousel.
 Kids can even try to design their own light display.

-Nights of a Thousand Candles brings the soft glow of 5,500 candles and sparkling lights to Brookgreen Gardens in Murrells Inlet.
+Nights of a Thousand Candles brings the soft glow of 4,500 candles and countless sparkling lights to Brookgreen Gardens in Murrells Inlet.
 Visitors can hear handbells and carolers and enjoy a cup of cider as they stroll through the award-winning gardens and sculptures.
-This year’s centerpiece is an 80-foot-tall holiday fir tree decorated with 60,000 lights.
-The event also features a peppermint forest in the children's garden and an ice garden.
+The event also features a wide selection of catered dishes, a peppermint forest in the children's garden and an ice garden.
 Two indoor exhibits also bring the holidays to life through art and horticulture.